Classic vs Conversational Forms – Uplup Form Guide

 |---|---|---|

-| Field visibility | All fields visible at once | One question at a time |
+| Field visibility | All fields on the current page visible at once | One question at a time |

-| Navigation | Scroll, click any field | Next/Back buttons, Enter key |
+| Navigation | Scroll, click any field, Next/Back across pages | Next/Back buttons, Enter key |

-| Progress indicator | Optional (with page breaks) | Always shown |
+| Progress indicator | Shown when the form has multiple pages | Always shown |

-| Best for form length | Short to medium forms | Any length |
+| Best for form length | Short to medium forms (or split into pages) | Any length |

 | Mobile experience | Good | Excellent |

-| Form preview | Users see entire form | Users see one question |
+| Form preview for respondent | Sees the entire current page | Sees one question |

 | Feel | Traditional, efficient | Personal, engaging |